RedAnne0not0/cisco-scripts/README.md

 ### Manual Override

 If automated handling fails, you can:
-1. Connect manually with minicom first
+1. Connect manually with minicom first (requires you have minicom installed)
 2. Handle boot prompts manually
 3. Exit minicom
 4. Run the intake script